Things To Do In New York City, NY

 If you use Google Maps, you can see the schedules for each bit of transportation or you can use the MTA Web site at http://www.mta.info/nyct.

-Located a bit upstate NY in Stewart, NY, you can reach the city of manhattan by taking Metro North from the Beacon station to Grand Central Station at 42nd Street.
+Located a bit upstate NY in Stewart, NY, you can reach the island of Manhattan by taking Metro North from the Beacon station to Grand Central Station at 42nd Street.
 There is a shuttle or taxi that will take you from the airport to the station and vice versa.

 There is also an express bus that takes 90 minutes that will take you to/from the Port Authority Bus Terminal at 42nd street.

 Located north of Manhattan not too far from the city.
 It’s an alternative if you can’t get into the other airports.
-You can find transportation options at http://www.whiteplainsairport.com/pages/transportation.shtml.
 You can take the Metro North to the White Plains Station, then take a local bus to the airport.
 The bus station is across the street.
 Of course you can always take a shared ride service.

 There are several bus companies that serve New York City from all over the country.
 The major ones are: